smith11235/deep_import/README.md

 What this means is:
 * 0 code change required to adopt (or remove) DeepImport
-  * No lock in, no need to re-write code (add gem, get benefit 1)
+  * No lock in, no need to re-write code (add gem, get "Benefit 1")
 * Any coder can intuitively, immediately, understand the code
   * Future maintainer or new hire out of college
 * Debugging can be done, on a single instance, with or without DeepImport